ujjwal-9/blog/_posts/2021-01-08-how-to-read-ct.md

 use_math: true
 description: How to read head CT Scans?
 What are different types of bleeds?
 categories: [medicine]
-title:  How to read CT scans?
+title:  How to read HeadCT?
 image: images/read-ct/cover.jpg
 ---